 One of Fritz Lang’s most celebrated works was Dr Mabuse, The Gambler (1922), an extravagant crime drama in two-parts that starred Rudolf Klein-Rogge as the titular criminal mastermind controlling others with the power of his will and manipulating the fates of people and entire countries for pleasure.
 It was a huge hit.
 Lang made a sequel in the sound era with The Testament of Dr Mabuse (1933) but this would be the last film he would make in Germany for two-and-a-half decades as it was seen as having seditious elements by Nazi Propaganda Minister Josef Goebbels and Lang subsequently fled to take refuge in France and then the US.

 From his time in the US onwards, Lang abandoned the extravagant genre material with which he had made his name and turned to making a series of studio crime films and film noir thrillers – the only one of these that approached genre territory was the psycho-thriller Secret Beyond the Door (1948).
-In the late 1950s at the age of 70, Lang made a return to Germany (which was now an entirely different country, West Germany) and directed the last three films of his career with the two-part adventure film The Tiger of Eschnapur (1959) and The Indian Tomb (1959), as well as The 1000 Eyes of Dr. Mabuse here.
+In the late 1950s at the age of 70, Lang made a return to Germany (which was now two entirely different countries, West Germany and East Germany) and directed the last three films of his career with the two-part adventure film The Tiger of Eschnapur (1959) and The Indian Tomb (1959), as well as The 1000 Eyes of Dr. Mabuse here.
 For English-language release, The Tiger of Eschnapur and The Indian Tomb were recut as a single film Journey to the Lost City (1960), which was released after 1000 Eyes, leaving some debate about which you can consider to be Lang’s last film.
 Lang was starting to lose his eyesight at this point – he would not make another film and died in 1976.

 These last three German films are Fritz Lang in essence returning to his roots – the exotic adventure films he specialised in in the 1920s and most obviously the Dr Mabuse films here.
 Lang creates a fabulously cinematic opening for the film – Police Inspector Kras (Gert Frobe) receives a phone call from the psychic Peter Cornelius warning him of a murder about to happen, just as a car pulls up at the lights and a bespectacled assassin (Euro horror regular Howard Vernon) fits a machine pistol together and shoots the journalist in the car alongside him, Lang then pulling back to an overhead shot as all the other vehicles drive off when the lights change but the dead man’s car remains there.
 This sets The 1000 Eyes of Dr. Mabuse off to a great start.